Polyester Tennis Strings

-While polys have come a long way, there’s no doubt that manufacturers will continue to try and push the boundaries of what’s possible with this popular type of string.
+While polys have come a long way, there’s no doubt that manufacturers will continue to push the boundaries of what’s possible with this popular type of string.

 Hopefully, this article proves to be useful in providing you with a deeper understanding of polyester tennis strings.
-Of course, if you have questions that we didn’t cover in the article, please let us know in the comments below.
+Of course, if you have questions, please let us know in the comments below.

 We’d also love to hear any of your experiences with polys that you might like to share with other readers!